-CLE Hours: 12 including 12 General, 0 Specialty Credits TBD
+CLE Hours: 12 including 12 General, 1 Ethics, 1 Professionalism, 0 Trial Practice

 Tags: Corporate Counsel

-Tricia Kinney is the General Counsel and Corporate Secretary of BlueLinx Corporation (NYSE: BXC), where she leads the Legal, Compliance, Human Resources and Communications teams.
-Prior to joining BlueLinx, Tricia was the Chief Legal & Compliance Officer at ServiceMaster Brands as well as Vice President & Deputy General Counsel at Kimberly-Clark Corporation, where she led the legal support for the global B2B business and global supply chain organizations.
+Tricia Kinney brings over 20 years of experience providing strategic legal support to public and privately held companies as the Chief Legal Officer of Consilio, where she spearheads the global legal and compliance strategy for the leading provider of legal technology and enterprise legal services.
+Prior to joining Consilio, Tricia was the General Counsel and Corporate Secretary of BlueLinx Corporation (NYSE: BXC), where she led the Legal, Compliance, Human Resources and Communications teams.
+And, previously, Tricia was the Chief Legal & Compliance Officer at ServiceMaster Brands as well as Vice President & Deputy General Counsel at Kimberly-Clark Corporation (NYSE: KMB), where she was the chief legal advisor to the global B2B business and global supply chain organization.

 Tricia started her career at Powell Goldstein LLP (now Bryan Cave Leighton Paisner LLC), where she was a litigation partner.
 She graduated from Boston College and Vanderbilt University School of Law.
-She is an alumna of Leadership Atlanta and serves on several non-profit boards of directors, including the Atlanta Community Food Bank and Pro Bono Partnership of Atlanta.
+She is an alumnus of Leadership Atlanta and serves on serves on several non-profit boards of directors, including the Atlanta Community Food Bank, the Fernbank Museum of Natural History, Pro Bono Partnership of Atlanta and the Executive Committee of the Corporate Counsel Section of the State Bar of Georgia.

 Kevin defends and advises businesses on a wide array of workplace issues.
 He is particularly well-versed in federal and state wage and hour laws (e.g., overtime, exempt classification, independent contractor classification, meal and rest breaks, predictive scheduling).
 Kevin also partners with his clients to tackle day-to-day needs and sensitivities, from negotiating and enforcing employment agreements, to revising handbooks and policies, to identifying and executing training opportunities.